libesmtp/libESMTP/docs/critique.md

 ### Event Callback Type Safety

-Unfortunately the event callback's function is somewhat overloaded, being called with different arguments depending on the type of event.
-This design flaw is compounded by having to use the varargs interface to process the callback arguments which is error prone, and cannot be checked either at compile time or runtime.
-This is the main area where the libESMTP API is not type-safe.
+Unfortunately the event callback's function is somewhat overloaded.
+Similar events often have inconsistent arguments and semantics and the remaining events are special cases.

+This design flaw is compounded since the varargs macros must be used to process the callback arguments which is error prone, and impossible to check either at compile time or run time.
+Errors introduced writing the event callback might only be detected when the application crashes.

-Ideally the callback mechanism should be redesigned to avoid this.
-The most obvious solution is to provide a different callback for each event type while retaining the original API for backward compatibility.
+This is particularly evident when trying to implement language bindings -- translating the event callback into something appropriate to the host language becomes significantly more complex than it perhaps need to be, even for a closely related language like C++.

-Callbacks other than the event callback do not suffer this issue.
+Fortunately callbacks other than the event callback do not suffer this issue.

 ### Message Callback